-Description Strategic Plan Sector Strategic Plan Goal Strategic Plan Strategy The Program employs active on-site education and training of site personnel.
-Workforce Education and Training Establish energy efficiency education and training at all levels of California's educational system.
-1-3: Incorporate energy efficiency and demand side energy management into traditional contractor and technician training, such as for plumbers and electricians, and expand training resources to produce target numbers of trained workers.
+Description Strategic Plan Sector Strategic Plan Goal Strategic Plan Strategy training of site personnel.
+California's educational system. management into traditional contractor and technician training, such as for plumbers and electricians, and expand training resources to produce target numbers of trained workers.
 To the extent possible, this Program can support the development of the statewide marketing plan and social marketing initiatives.
 Marketing, Education & Outreach Create and launch an integrated, statewide Marketing, Education and Outreach effort for energy efficiency, including an energy efficiency brand.
 1-3: Use social marketing techniques to build awareness and change consumer attitudes and perceptions.